The stress study: Business Chemistry® has been saved

 More than 23,000 people were asked how often they experience stress.
 Of these respondents, the majority said they’re stressed only rarely (15 percent) to sometimes (57 percent).
 We found this a bit surprising, given the centrality of stress in conversations about the perceived ills of today’s workplace.
 Overall, 25 percent said they’re stressed often, and just three percent, almost always.

-In terms of the situations people found stressful, realizing one had made an error was at the top of the list, causing stress for 82 percent of respondents.
+In terms of the situations people found stressful, realising one had made an error was at the top of the list, causing stress for 82 percent of respondents.
 Apparently, most didn’t feel it was okay to make a mistake.

 The other kinds of situations we asked about were stressful for about half the sample, as follows:

-- A challenging workload, with long hours or juggling of multiple responsibilities (experienced as stressful by 52 percent);
+- a challenging workload, with long hours or juggling of multiple responsibilities (experienced as stressful by 52 percent)

-- Moments of conflict like getting reprimanded or delivering a difficult message (52 percent);
+- moments of conflict like getting reprimanded or delivering a difficult message (52 percent)

-- Situations that create urgency like critical projects or time pressure (46 percent);
+- situations that create urgency like critical projects or time pressure (46 percent)

-- Face-to-face interactions like delivering a presentation or meeting a new stakeholder (45 percent).
+- face-to-face interactions like delivering a presentation or meeting a new stakeholder (45 percent).

 A second sample of more than 17,000 people answered questions about the strategies they use for coping with stress.
-Diving right in and tackling the issue head-on was most popular (used by 83 percent of respondents); followed by cognitive coping strategies like stepping back to consider the big picture or thinking through possibilities (79 percent); reverting to groundwork like organizational tasks or seeking further information about the situation (78 percent); using interpersonal coping strategies like talking to someone about their feelings or bouncing ideas off of them (47 percent); and taking time out to do something else like socializing or exercising (46 percent).
+Diving right in and tackling the issue head-on was most popular (used by 83 percent of respondents); followed by cognitive coping strategies like stepping back to consider the big picture or thinking through possibilities (79 percent); reverting to groundwork like organizsational tasks or seeking further information about the situation (78 percent); using interpersonal coping strategies like talking to someone about their feelings or bouncing ideas off of them (47 percent); and taking time out to do something else like socialising or exercising (46 percent).